-4.5 IP Multi-media core network Sub-system (IMS)
+4.5.1 4.5 IP Multi-media Sub-system (IMS)

-The IP Multi-media core network Sub-system (IMS) provides a standardised architecture for providing feature rich, multimedia services/applications, such as speech communication, real-time and turn-based gaming, shared online whiteboards etc. IMS services/applications rely on sessions managed by the Session Initiation Protocol (SIP), as defined in IETF RFC 3261 [38], and profiled in 3GPP TS 24.229 [35] (which includes a set of standardised extensions) for use by Service Providers.
+The IP Multi-media Sub-system (IMS) provides a standardised architecture for providing feature rich multimedia services/applications, such as speech communication, messaging, real-time and turn-based gaming, shared online whiteboards etc. IMS services/applications rely on sessions managed by the Session Initiation Protocol (SIP), as defined in IETF RFC 3261 [38], and profiled in 3GPP TS 24.229 [35] (which includes a set of standardised extensions) to be used by Service Providers.